Kotuss/code.makery.ch/README.md

 * `weight` (optional): Is used for sorting the articles inside a series.
 * `sidebars`: (optional) A list of custom sidebars.
 A single sidebar supports the following elements:
   * `header`: The header of the sidebar.
-  * `sidebar.items`: The content (items) of the sidebar.
+  * `https://raw.githubusercontent.com/Kotuss/code.makery.ch/master/content/blog/javafx-2-event-handlers-and-change-listeners/javafx-event-handlers-and-change-listeners.zip`: The content (items) of the sidebar.
 Each item contains the following subelements:
     * `text`: The text displayed for this item.
     * `link`: The href of this item.